 The Journal of Vertebrate Paleontology (or JVP) was founded in 1980 at the University of Oklahoma by Dr. Jiri Zidek, with financial support from the University of Oklahoma Presidential Associates Fund; publication of the JVP was continued in 1984 by the Society of Vertebrate Paleontology.
 It publishes original contributions on all aspects of the subject, including vertebrate origins, evolution, functional morphology, taxonomy, phylogeny, biostratigraphy, paleoecology, taphonomy, paleobiogeography, and paleoanthropology.

 The Journal is included in the ISI Science Citation Index.
 In the 2011 Journal Citation Report® the Journal had an Impact Factor of 2.214, ranking it at 6th out of 49 journals in the Paleontology category at ISI.
-Papers are now published in the Journal of Vertebrate Paleontology within three months of acceptance! *based on average turnaround times for JVP 31(3)."

 Information for Authors